Venture capital: Early venture capital and the beginning of Silicon Valley

-1980s
+1980s and VC involvement in large American companies

 The public successes of the venture capital industry in the 1970s and early 1980s (e.g., Digital Equipment Corporation, Apple Inc., Genentech) gave rise to a major proliferation of venture capital investment firms.
 From just a few dozen firms at the start of the decade, there were over 650 firms by the end of the 1980s, each searching for the next major "home run".
 The number of firms multiplied, and the capital managed by these firms increased from $3 billion to $31 billion over the course of the decade.

 The growth of the industry was hampered by sharply declining returns, and certain venture firms began posting losses for the first time.
 In addition to the increased competition among firms, several other factors affected returns.
 The market for initial public offerings cooled in the mid-1980s before collapsing after the stock market crash in 1987, and foreign corporations, particularly from Japan and Korea, flooded early-stage companies with capital.

 In response to the changing conditions, corporations that had sponsored in-house venture investment arms, including General Electric and Paine Webber either sold off or closed these venture capital units.
 Additionally, venture capital units within Chemical Bank and Continental Illinois National Bank, among others, began shifting their focus from funding early stage companies toward investments in more mature companies.
 Even industry founders J.H.
 Whitney & Company and Warburg Pincus began to transition toward leveraged buyouts and growth capital investments.

 Venture capital boom and the Internet Bubble

 By the end of the 1980s, venture capital returns were relatively low, particularly in comparison with their emerging leveraged buyout cousins, due in part to the competition for hot startups, excess supply of IPOs and the inexperience of many venture capital fund managers.
 Growth in the venture capital industry remained limited throughout the 1980s and the first half of the 1990s, increasing from $3 billion in 1983 to just over $4 billion more than a decade later in 1994.

 The advent of the World Wide Web in the early 1990s reinvigorated venture capital as investors saw companies with huge potential being formed.
 Netscape and Amazon (company) were founded in 1994, and Yahoo! in 1995.
 All were funded by venture capital.
 Internet IPOs—AOL in 1992; Netcom in 1994; UUNet, Spyglass and Netscape in 1995; Lycos, Excite, Yahoo!, CompuServe, Infoseek, C/NET, and E*Trade in 1996; and Amazon, ONSALE, Go2Net, N2K, NextLink, and SportsLine in 1997—generated enormous returns for their venture capital investors.
 These returns, and the performance of the companies post-IPO, caused a rush of money into venture capital, increasing the number of venture capital funds raised from about 40 in 1991 to more than 400 in 2000, and the amount of money committed to the sector from $1.5 billion in 1991 to more than $90 billion in 2000.

-The bursting of the Dot-com bubble in 2000 caused many venture capital firms to fail and financial results in the sector to decline.
+The bursting of the dot-com bubble in 2000 caused many venture capital firms to fail and financial results in the sector to decline.